SwinVFTR: A Novel Volumetric Feature-learning Transformer for 3D OCT Fluid Segmentation: Conclusion

 \section{Conclusion}

 In this paper, we proposed a new 3D transformer-based fluid segmentation architecture called SwinVFTR.
-Combining our novel channel-wise sampling technique, incorporating volumetric attention, and utilizing a multi-receptive field swin-transformer block, the architecture segments fluid volumes with high precision for three relevant metrics.
-We provide comparative comparisons with state-of-the-art 3D CNN and Transformer models, where our model supersedes them.
-Clinical experts can efficiently employ our architecture in various segmentation applications and ophthalmic modalities.
-The model is best suited for locating inter- and sub-retinal layer fluid deposits for early disease diagnosis and monitoring future prognosis.
+Combining our novel channel-wise sampling technique, incorporating volumetric attention, and using a multi-receptive field swin-transformer block, the architecture segments fluid volumes with high precision for three relevant metrics.
 We hope to extend this work to other ophthalmic modalities.